paralect/blockchain/solana/escrow/README.md

 # Escrow program (smart contract)

-This is a updated mirror.
-For latest changes see: https://github.com/simsekgokhan/escrow_solana
+This is an updated mirror.
+For latest changes see and commit history: https://github.com/simsekgokhan/escrow_solana

 ```
 ... work in progress